A Hierarchical Multilevel Markov Chain Monte Carlo Algorithm with Applications to Uncertainty Quantification in Subsurface Flow: Multilevel Markov chain Monte Carlo algorithm

 There are two main ideas {in \cite{giles08,cgst11}} underlying the reduction in computational cost associated with the multilevel estimator.
-Firstly, samples of $Q_\ell$, for $\ell < L$, are cheaper to compute than samples of~$Q_L$, {reducing the cost of the estimators on the coarser levels for any fixed number of samples}.
-Secondly, if {$\VV_{\pi^\ell,\pi^{\ell-1}}[Y_\ell] \rightarrow 0$} as $\ell \rightarrow \infty$, we need only a small number of samples to obtain a sufficiently accurate estimate of {$\EE_{\pi^\ell,\pi^{\ell-1}}[Y_\ell]$} on the fine grids, and so the computational effort on the fine grids is {also} greatly reduced.
-Here,
+Firstly, samples of $Q_\ell$, for $\ell < L$, are cheaper to compute than samples of~$Q_L$, reducing the cost of the estimators on the coarser levels for any fixed number of samples.
+Secondly, if the variance of $Y_\ell = Q_\ell(\theta_\ell) - Q_{\ell-1}(\Theta_{\ell-1})$ tends to 0 as $\ell \rightarrow \infty$, we need only a small number of samples to obtain a sufficiently accurate estimate of the expected value of $Y_\ell$ on the fine grids, and so the computational effort on the fine grids is also greatly reduced.